abualkam/ai-pro/README.md

-Here's the edited version of your README file:

----

 # Four in a Row Game

 This is a Python implementation of the classic "Four in a Row" (also known as "Connect Four") game.
 It features a graphical user interface (GUI) and supports multiple AI agents using various algorithms.
 You can play against another human or challenge one of the AI agents.